 Keep it interesting and relevant, as some brands come off as trying too hard when they’re adding humor into their posts.

-Humor content such as memes allows you to connect with younger generations easily and allows you to add a human element to your nonprofit organization, giving it an authentic feel.
+Content such as memes allows you to connect with younger generations easily and allows you to add a human element to your nonprofit organization, giving it an authentic feel.

 5. Use interactive content